-Accounting and Financial Management 2A
+Management Accounting: Process Improvement and Innovation Staff Contact: School Office

-Staff Contact: School Office UOC6 HPW3 WKS14 S1 Prerequisite/s: ACCT1511 Note/s: Excluded ACCT2532.
+UOC6 HPW3 S1 Prerequisite/s: ACCT1511 Excluded: ACCT2532.

 This course examines management accounting, directed towards the effective use of organisational resources.
 Organisations create value through the use of resources, and can enhance such value by focusing and reconfiguring their internal processes in various ways; that is, by changing the ways in which they conduct business and perform work.
 It is argued that, in world class organisations, the management of time, flexibility, quality, integration, variability and interdependencies is critical to sustained value generation.
 This course explains how management accounting supports such value generation, within changing organisational processes.